Aim

 Many people associate relaxing with not moving.
 For the

 eyes, this is not appropriate.
-The eyes like to move.
+The eyes like

-not your eyes' favorite pastime; it can actually be painful.
+is not your eyes' favorite pastime; it can actually be painful.

 My definition of staring is keeping your head still, your